$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories: -Stability conditions via -quadratic differentials

-the induced core on $\surfo$, which is the intersection of the core $\Core(b_*(\xi))$ with the zero sheet of $\log\surfo^0$.
-Note that $\xi$ also provide foliation/metric on $\cz(\xi)$.
-By pulling the set of vertices $\Tri$ of $\cz(\xi)$ on $\surfo$ along the arcs in $\cut_0$ (one for each) to the set $\M$ of marked points of $\surfo$, we obtain some convex hull $\cx(\xi)$ of $\M$ on $\surf$.
-The foliation of $\cx(\xi)$ gives partial foliation of $\surfo$, which can be extended to the rest of the surface by gluing upper half planes as the core determines a flat surface.
-Thus we obtain a flat surface, or equivalently, a quadratic differential $\underline{\xi}$ in $\Quad_\infty(\surf)$ determined by
+the induced core on $\surfo$, which is the intersection of the core $\Core(b_*(\xi))$ with the zero sheet $\surfo^{(0)}$ of $\LS$.
+Note that $\xi$ also provides foliation/metric on $\cz(\xi)$.
+By pulling the set of vertices $\Tri$ of $\cz(\xi)$ on $\surfo$ along the arcs in $\uc$ to the set $\Y$ of closed marked points of $\surfo$, we obtain some convex hull $\cx(\xi)$ (see Figure~\ref{fig:cut}).
+More precisely, this is the inverse operation of $\imc$ in \eqref{eq:imc}:

+The foliation of $\cx(\xi)$ gives a partial foliation of $\surf$, which can be extended to the rest of the surface by gluing upper half planes as the core determines a flat surface.
+Thus we obtain a flat surface, or equivalently, a quadratic differential $\phi$ on some graded marked surface $\surf_0^{\lambda_0}$ determined by